arthurpalves/arthurpalves.github.io/_posts/2020-06-24-building-an-ios14-widget.md

 ## Why is this a big deal for us?

-Right there on your home screen you have meaningul information from your apps without even opening them.
+Right there on your home screen you have meaningful information from your apps without even opening them.
 It's meant to save you time and extend your experience.
 It's an extension of your application.

 ![Widgets](/images/posts/04_ios_widget_example.png)